 Preference module.
 The module on fairness preferences consists of multiple questions that follow the design of factorial survey experiments.
 Factorial survey experiments are well-established tools in the social sciences to assess preferences and beliefs (Auspurg et al., 2015; Auspurg et al., 2017; Fisman et al., 2020; Jasso and Webster, 1997; Jasso and Webster, 1999; Wiswall and Zafar, 2018).
 In such experiments, respondents evaluate multiple hypothetical scenarios that vary at random in pre-defined characteristics.
 The random variation of characteristics has two main advantages.
 First, the design can replicate the complexities of the real world.
-In particular, respondents are forced to make trade-offs and weigh the importance of different real-world attributes against each other when making their decisions.
+In particular, respondents are forced to make trade-offs and weigh the importance of different real-world attributes against each other when making their choices.
 Second, the simultaneous variation of characteristics mitigates experimenter demand effects and social desirability biases-concerns that are particularly relevant in the domain of fairness preferences (Auspurg and Hinz, 2014).

 In our survey module, respondents receive information on the observational characteristics of two persons-see Figure 2 for an example.
-We describe these persons in terms of six characteristics, i.e., their gender, age, own education and parental education, working hours, and labor market earnings.
-The order of characteristics is randomized at the respondentquestion level to ensure that results are not driven by order effects (Day et al., 2012).
-Each characteristic can take multiple expressions.
-For instance, the characteristic of education can take three values, i.e., High School Dropout, High School, or University.
-The potential expressions for each characteristic are shown in Table 1.
+We describe these persons in terms of six characteristics, i.e., their gender, age, own education, parental education, working hours, and labor market earnings.
+The choice of these characteristics was guided by the following